cipriandroc/CSharp_VLookupTool/README.md

 6. Press enter to perform the match and extract the selected columns from fileB.
 7. You will be prompted to select a location to save the result file.
 The filename will include today's date, and if there are already existing files with the same name, a numeric suffix (e.g. (1), (2), etc.) will be added.

-Note: VLookupTool currently only supports CSV files, but support for other data file formats is planned for future versions.
+Note: VLookupTool currently supports CSV and Excel files.

-The repository contains fileA.csv and fileB.csv to serve as sample data.
+The repository contains sample files under the _sampleFiles folder.